marc-mas-ferrer/dt-for-implementers/lab_guides/content/01 - Detect, Visualize and Prioritize/index.md

 ![](../../assets/images/1-6-import-dashboard.png)

+> [!NOTE]
+> When you open a document from another user, you may see the following message:
+> This dashboard contains custom code.
+It is read-only until you review the code and select “Accept and run”.
+> If you receive this prompt, please accept and run the code.

 After the import, you get a new dashboard showing an overview of the different releases deployed in your environment.
 Using the variables at the top, you can apply filters for the stage, product or version.

 - In which version is unguard deployed in prod?
 - Which application is deployed in staging?